kaheechan/G9/README.md

 The overall mean MSE was 0.018 and the overall mean R2 was 0.414.
 This shows that the performance of the model on the entire data set is also stable, and the fitting effect on the data is better.
 * Collapse of best MSE and R2 scores:
 First-fold cross-validation achieves the best performance in terms of MSE and R2.
 This means that at this compromise, the model has the smallest prediction error and the best fit to the data.
+* Overall, this project appears to be a reasonable modeling of a classification problem, using an appropriate neural network architecture and performance evaluation metrics.
+However, more detailed information, such as the choice of hyperparameters and the results of the training process, as well as a broader model performance report, would provide a more complete understanding of the quality of experiments and model performance

+# Challenges
+### Data Exploration
+The biggest challenge we came across with this Data Exploration milestone was figuring out how to extract the data from the two `.root` files we are working with.
+Initially, the plan was to convert these `.root` files into `.csv` files outside of Colab by first converting them into a dictionary and then a pandas dataframe and finally saving as a `.csv`, and then import the `.csv` files into Colab and work with those.
+However, for some reason, the `.csv` file conversion process was causing us to loose important data, so we decided to directly work with the `.root` files in Colab.
+We were able to copy and paste our old code which converted these `.root` files into a dictionary and then a pandas dataframe.
+Figuring out how to work with `.root` files without installing root in general was another challenge.

+### Preprocessing and First Model Building and Evaluation

+#Evaluation of Preprocessing and First Model Building

 * Evaluate model performance and improvement directions:
 From the perspective of MSE and R2, the model performs well on the dataset, but there is room for further improvement.
 Consider experimenting with different model architectures or hyperparameter settings to improve model performance.
 For example, tuning hyperparameters such as the number of layers, number of neurons, or learning rate of a neural network.